scpodd/Econ-149-Project/README.md

 Key Variables

 This project will have four key variables: annual nominal GDP growth, annual family income growth, annual inflation, and annual cost in housing.
 All four will be in % increase or % decrease.
 The graph will depict a 0 at the middle, with positive and negative figures that will be used to compare rises and declines between two or more variables over the years.
+The variables reflect data and statistics that reflect the United States of America as a whole.

 Nominal GDP is considered by FRED to be the total value of the goods and services produced by labor and property located in the United States.
 To summarize, this is simply nominal GDP.